Mike Hall (British politician): Parliamentary career

 Hall was elected to the House of Commons for Warrington South at the 1992 general election, defeating the sitting Conservative MP Chris Butler by just 191 votes.
 He made his maiden speech on 6 May 1992.
 Following boundary changes, at the 1997 general election, he moved from Warrington South to the newly created, nearby constituency of Weaver Vale, which covers Northwich, Frodsham and parts of Runcorn.
 He won this seat with a safe 13,448 majority, and continued to hold the seat comfortably, albeit with reduced majorities at each subsequent election.

 In Parliament he served as a member of the Public Accounts Committee (1992–1997), and became the Parliamentary Private Secretary (PPS) to the Leader of the House of Commons Ann Taylor following the 1997 General Election.
 He became a member of the Labour government, under Prime Minister Tony Blair, in 1998, when he was appointed as an Assistant Government Whip.
 He was sacked following the 2001 General Election.
 From 2001 to 2005 he served as PPS to the Secretary of State for Health, initially under Alan Milburn and, from 2003, his successor, John Reid.
 He has been a member of the Culture, Media and Sport select committee since the 2005 General Election.
 From October 2008 onwards he was the PPS to Jack Straw, the Justice Secretary.

 In May 2009, it was reported by The Daily Telegraph that he claimed expenses in excess of £15,000 over three years for cleaning products.

 On 2 February 2010, Hall announced that he was standing down at the next general election for health reasons.

 Personal life

 He married Lesley Evelyn Gosling on 2 August 1975 in Ashton-under-Lyne and they have a son, Thomas.

+In 2024, his daughter-in-law Sarah Hall was elected as the Member of Parliament in his old constituency Warrington South.